 Inspections shall be carried out by the competent authority of the port Members and CNCPs.

-Each year Members and CNCPs shall inspect at least 5% of landing and transhipment operations in their designated ports as are made byforeign fishing vessels.
+Each year Members and CNCPs shall inspect at least [5]% of landing and transhipment operations in their designated ports made by notified foreign fishing vessels.

-Port Members and CNCPs shall, in accordance with their domestic law, inspect foreign fishingwhen:
+Port Members and CNCPs shall, in accordance with their domestic law, inspect foreign fishing vessels when:

-there is a request from other Members and CNCPs or relevant regional fisheries management organisations that a particular vessel be inspected, particularly where such requests are supported by evidence of IUU fishing by the vessel in question, and there are clear grounds for suspecting that a vessel has engaged in IUU fishing;
+there is a request from other Members and CNCPs or relevant regional fisheries management organisations (RFMO’s) that a particular vessel be inspected, particularly where such requests are supported by evidence of IUU fishing by the vessel in question, and there are clear grounds for suspecting that a vessel has engaged in IUU fishing;

 a vessel has failed to provide complete information as required in paragraph 11;